aerospike-examples/modeling-user-segmentation/README.md

-# Modeling IoT Sensors in Aerospike
+# Modeling User Segmentation in Aerospike

-This is companion code for a future article
+This is companion code for my Medium article on the [Aerospike Developer Blog](https://medium.com/aerospike-developer-blog).

 ## Populate Test Data